 Understanding the Bottom Line

 As you finalize your college choice, understanding the true costs and aid is vital to making a wise decision.
-INvestEd encourages you to also look not only at the first year, but project the money needed to complete your degree.
+INvestEd encourages you to look not only at the first year, but project the money needed to complete your degree.
 We provide some tools and key steps below to help you determine the best choice that minimizes debt and leads to degree completion!

 COMPARE: The key is to understand your true costs for each school!
 As you receive financial aid award letters from colleges, compare the costs and aid.
 Make note of the free money versus loans, which have to be paid back.
 Determine how much of the cost of each school your family needs to cover.
 INvestEd created a College Cost Comparison Sheet to assist you in this part of the process.
 The Consumer Financial Protection Bureau’s (CFPB) also has an online comparison tool which calculates the possible monthly loan repayment amounts for debt you may incur to attend each school.